 You can come to your advocate with any questions, concerns, or issues you have while you are a student here at Liberty University!
 If we don’t know the answer, we’ll help you find it!
 Our office is uniquely positioned to assist you in discovering what options and resources are available.

-Specializations: School of Education, School of Music, School of Engineering, School of Communication & Digital Content
+Specializations: School of Education, School of Music, Helms School of Government

-Specializations: School of Aeronautics, College of Arts & Sciences, College of Applied Studies and Academic Success
+Specialization: School of Nursing, College of Applied Studies and Academic Success, School of Aeronautics